BigMurph619/RoadMon/readme.md

 8) No Redos: You may not abuse respawning items.
 9) Theme parks: Applies to Caves, Gyms, and Buildings with trainers.

-# The birds and the bees
+# The Birds and the Bees

 1) Dad : You may choose your starter off of the table, this is “Dad”.
 Please nickname accordingly.
 2) Mum : You must catch 1 Pokemon from Viridian Forest, this is “Mom”.
 Please nickname accordingly.